Nuggets vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Additional Nuggets Insights & Trends

-- The Nuggets have a 5-5 record against the spread while finishing 7-3 overall in their last 10 games.
+- The Nuggets are 6-4 against the spread and 8-2 overall over their last 10 contests.

-- The Nuggets have gone over the total in five of their last 10 contests.
+- Four of Nuggets' past 10 contests have gone over the total.

-- Against the spread, Denver has played better at home, covering 25 times in 41 home games, and 20 times in 41 road games.
+- Against the spread, Denver has fared better when playing at home, covering 25 times in 41 home games, and 20 times in 41 road games.

-- The Nuggets record 115.8 points per game, six more points than the 109.8 the Heat allow.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.